RevolutionAnalytics/AzureML/vignettes/getting_started.md

 ## Obtaining AzureML Credentials

 Before using the package, it is necessary to first obtain the security credentials to your Azure Machine Learning workspace.
-You can find this be logging in at [Azure ML web site](http://studio.azureml.net).
+You can find this by logging in at the [AzureML Studio](https://studio.azureml.net).
 If you do not have an account, you can create a free account (not guest) to use these APIs.

 Once logged in, you will be brought to the Studio landing page.
 Using the left-hand menu, navigate to the 'Settings' tab to find your Workspace ID.
-Note this, or copy it into your R session and store it is a variable, e.g. myWsID.
+Note this, or copy it into your R session and store it is a variable, e.g. `myWsID`.

 <img src="workspaceID.png" width="80%">